 Hey, maybe your accommodation has laundry…but is it free?
 Will they know how to wash your things?
 Does your rental have the right detergent?

 Mail them inside a box and ship them to your desired address via USPS for an affordable price.
-The service is relatively quick & reliable, and you will get the box full of your dirty clothes at your home within a few days.
+The service is relatively quick & reliable, and you will get the box full of dirty clothes at home within a few days.

 See Related: Best Credit Cards to Claim Travel Perks